Niall Ferguson: Civilization

-Published in 2011, Civilization: The West and the Rest examines what Ferguson calls the most "interesting question" of our day: "Why, beginning around 1500, did a few small polities on the western end of the Eurasian landmass come to dominate the rest of the world?"
+Published in 2011, Civilization: The West and the Rest examines what Ferguson calls the most "interesting question" of our day: "Why, beginning around 1500, did a few small polities on the western end of the Eurasian landmass come to dominate the rest of the world?".
+In the review of Ferguson's book, The Economist wrote:

-The Economist in a review wrote: In 1500 Europe's future imperial powers controlled 10% of the world's territories and generated just over 40% of its wealth.
+In 1500 Europe's future imperial powers controlled 10% of the world's territories and generated just over 40% of its wealth.
 By 1913, at the height of empire, the West controlled almost 60% of the territories, which together generated almost 80% of the wealth.
 This stunning fact is lost, he regrets, on a generation that has supplanted history's sweep with a feeble-minded relativism that holds "all civilisations as somehow equal".

-Ferguson attributes this divergence to the West's development of six "killer apps", which he finds were largely missing elsewhere in the world in 1500 – "competition, the scientific method, the rule of law, modern medicine, consumerism and the work ethic".
+Ferguson attributes this divergence to the West's development of six "killer apps", which he finds were largely missing elsewhere in the world in 1500 – "competition, the scientific method, the rule of law, modern medicine, consumerism and the Protestant work ethic".
 Ferguson compared and contrasted how the West's "killer apps" allowed the West to triumph over "the Rest" citing examples.
 Ferguson argued the rowdy and savage competition between European merchants created far more wealth than did the static and ordered society of Qing China.
 Tolerance extended to thinkers like Sir Isaac Newton in Stuart England had no counterpart in the Ottoman Empire, where Takiyuddin's state built observatory was eventually demolished due to political conflict.
 This ensured that Western civilization was capable of making scientific advances that Ottoman civilization never could.
-Respect for private property was far stronger in British America than it ever was in Spanish America, which led to the United States and Canada becoming prosperous societies while Latin America was and remains mired in poverty.
+Respect for private property was far stronger in British America than it ever was in Spanish America, which led to Anglo-America (the United States and Canada) becoming prosperous societies while Latin America was and remains mired in poverty.
 Ferguson also argued that the modern West had lost its edge and the future belongs to the nations of Asia, especially China, which has adopted the West's "killer apps".
-Ferguson argues that in the coming years we will see a steady decline of the West, while China and the rest of the Asian nations will be the rising powers.
+Ferguson argues that in the coming years, we will see a steady decline of the West, while China and the rest of the Asian nations will be the rising powers.
 A related documentary Civilization: Is the West History? was broadcast as a six-part series on Channel 4 in March and April 2011.